 The fuel tank compartments need to be rinsed periodically especially when used in a salt-water environment.
 Dirt accumulation attracts salt, creating salt crystals.
 Salt crystals can corrode most metal surfaces if left untreated over a period of time.
 To help protect your fuel tank from corrosion, rinse the compartment with fresh water.
-After rinsing, make sure all water is drained from the compartments.
+After rinsing, make sure all water is drained from the compartment.
 Remove the access plates from the fuel tank lids and inspect this area for leaks or unsecured lines.
 The access plates on your fuel tank lids keep the fuel compartments sealed.
-Over time, the opening and closing of these plates causes the o-rings to wear out.
-Replace these o-rings as necessary to maintain the watertight integrity of the plates.